nicksteinbauer/redbarncms/src/pages/projects/rhododendron-park.md

 category: civil-engineering
 featuredimage: /img/photo-coming-soon.jpg
 ---
-Rebekah Weston was the designer of record for the Rhododendron Park that provides non-motorized beach access to the Sammamish River.
-There is an ADA walkway through a public park and a pier for a kayak launch.
+Rebekah led the permitting, design, critical areas, floating dock, traffic routing, pedestrian routes, and kayak access for the Rhododendron Park Waterfront and Open Space Access project.
+The project increased accessibility to the Sammamish River and the Kenmore Boat Launch by designing new ADA accessible paths, a grated boardwalk over the wetland, and the design of a floating dock for improved accessibility for boats and canoes.
+The project's primary goal was to improve public access to the water while preserving and enhancing the ecological functions of existing wetlands and their buffers.
+The improvements to Rhododendron Park successfully met these goals and more for community members, students, and boat enthusiasts.